Oranshich/assignment-3-2-v2-oran_chen/README.md

 Each of these users own 3 personal recipes and 3 family recipes.

-* Changes performed in the backend part after submission (commited after Jun 8, 2020):
+## Changes performed in the backend part after submission (commited after Jun 8, 2020):
--Fixed cors according to Eran's instructions
+- Fixed cors according to Eran's instructions
--Changed cookie parameters  according to Eran's instructions -Removed unneccesary validation for the register form in validator.js (since they are being done in the front) -Added id parameter to the returned object in family recipes -Added extended ingridients to family recipes
+- Changed cookie parameters  according to Eran's instructions
+- Removed unneccesary validation for the register form in validator.js (since they are being done in the front)
+- Added id parameter to the returned object in family recipes
+- Added extended ingridients to family recipes
--Chneged SQL query to getRecipesByUser to full family recipes and personal recipes
+- Chneged SQL query to getRecipesByUser to full family recipes and personal recipes